AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-modular-structure.md

 ---
 layout: base.njk
 title: "ScotAccount Modular Structure"
-description: "Understanding the modular structure and service organization of ScotAccount components"
+description: "Understanding the modular structure and service organisation of ScotAccount components"
 eleventyNavigation:
   key: modular-structure
   order: 6
 ---

 ScotAccount is built using a modular architecture that separates concerns and enables flexible integration patterns.
-This page explains the service organization and how different modules work together.
+This page explains the service organisation and how different modules work together.

 ## Service Modules Overview